GATECH-EIC/ShiftAddLLM/README.md

 - `acc`: whether to use Ours(acc.) to quantize the model.
 - `lat`: whether to use Ours(lat.) to quantize the model.
 Only one of `acc` and `lat` should be set.

-### Use quantized weights directly
+### Use Quantized Weights Directly

-Visit our [huggingface homepage](https://huggingface.co/ShiftAddLLM) to view available models
+You can download our quantized ShiftAddLLM model checkpoints from our [Huggingface homepage](https://huggingface.co/ShiftAddLLM)!

-#### Acc. model
+#### Evaluate ShiftAddLLM (Acc.)

-The weights quantized in Acc. mode are stored in fp16 and are formatted to comply with the official Huggingface interface.
+The weights quantized in ShiftAddLLM (Acc.) mode are stored in an FP16 precision and are formatted to comply with the official Huggingface interface.

-To use these weights, you can directly call the Huggingface API (note: the weight size here is the same as the original weight, serving as a verification of the quantization result).
+To use these weights, you can directly call the Huggingface API (note: the weight size here is the same as the original weight, aiming to verify the accuracy after reparameterization).

 ```python
 # Load model directly